georg-wolflein/ToolArena/CONTRIBUTING.md

 4. **`arguments`**: inputs your tool expects.
 5. **`returns`**: outputs your tool produces.

-### Defining environment variables
+### Define environment variables (optional)
-In the `env` section of `repo`, you can define environment variables that should be set for the tool.
+In the `env` section of `repo`, you may optionally define environment variables that should be set for the tool.
 For example, to set the environment variable `MY_ENV_VAR` to the value `"abc"`, you would write:
 ```yaml
 repo: